spykelionel/auth_wiki/README.md

 # auth_wiki

-Its a library of authentication codes examples and community interactions.
-It also enables developers to acquire token or session.
+It is a Webapp that has a library of authentication codes examples and community interactions.

 ## Technologies used and why?

 * **Python**
 Python is extremely powerful, secure and very advanced for web design and development.
-A Python library is contains bundles of code that can be used repeatedly in different programs.
+The Python library contains bundles of code that can be used repeatedly in different programs.
 It makes Python Programming simpler and convenient for the programmer.

-## Requirements needed to be Registered

-* Email
-* password

-When the credential is successfully verified during login, the request is authenticated

 ## Features
+* `Sign-up`
+        Enables Users to register thier details and gain access to the platform
+* `Login`
+       It is a security measure designed to prevent unauthorized access to confidential data
  * `Comment`
        Adding suggestions in the form of text to a Post
  * `Edit user details`